kiwilab-cn/kokedb/doc/sql.md

 ## DDL

-- CREATE CATALOGS
+- CREATE CATALOG

+Supports creating catalogs from PostgreSQL databases.
+MySQL and Oracle support coming soon.

+1. **default**
 ```sql
 create catalog demo using postgresql://postgres:123456@127.00.1:25432/postgres;
 ```
+Cache policy is smart by default if not set.

+2. **smart**
 ```sql
 create catalog demo using postgresql://postgres:123456@192.168.0.227:25432/postgres with properties(cache_policy="smart");
 ```
+Cache hot tables which are queried frequently **in the past 7 days**.
+If there are none, cache the top 10 tables.

+3. **all**
 ```sql
 create catalog demo using postgresql://postgres:123456@192.168.0.227:25432/postgres with properties(cache_policy="all");
 ```
+Cache all tables from the remote catalog.

+4. **topk**
 ```sql
 create catalog demo using postgresql://postgres:123456@192.168.0.227:25432/postgres with properties(cache_policy="topk", k="10");
 ```
+Cache the top N tables in the remote catalog, where "top" is determined by table size and row count.

+5. **select**
 ```sql
 create catalog demo using postgresql://postgres:123456@192.168.0.227:25432/postgres with properties(cache_policy="select", table_set="test.newtable,public.newtable");
 ```

-Cache policy is smart by default if not set.

-1. **smart**
-Cache hot tables which are queried frequently in the past 7 days.
-If there are none, cache the top 10 tables.

-2. **all**
-Cache all tables from the remote catalog.

-3. **topk**
-Cache the top N tables in the remote catalog, where "top" is determined by table size and row count.

-4. **select**
-Cache the tables which are in the table_set.
+Cache the tables which are in the **table_set**.

 - SHOW CATALOGS